New Zealand Cavaliers: History

 The players found that support for their actions was far less than they had expected.
 On their return, the NZRFU barred all the players from participating in the next two All Black tests, and instead selected a new group of players.
 Most of these replacement players were younger, and were quickly dubbed the "Baby Blacks".
 Those new All Blacks went on to form the basis of one of the most successful periods in All Black rugby, which resulted in a few Cavalier players struggling to get their places back.

-It is, however, debatable to what extent the tour had a significant effect on the international careers of many of the players.
-The squad included players in the prime of their career, players approaching retirement anyway who had not recently played for New Zealand, and uncapped prospects, and as such, subsequent All Black appearances or a lack of these reflected this fact.
-10 members of the Cavaliers (Fox, Taylor, Green, Crowley, Buck Shelford, both Whetton brothers, Anderson, Pierce, and McDowell) all subsequently played for the New Zealand side that won the inaugural Rugby World Cup in 1987, and Dalton was named in the squad for the World Cup, but withdrew following injury, and retired.

-Another 7 players (Osbourne, Clamp, Fraser, Deans, Donald, Crichton, and Frank Shelford) never played again for New Zealand, but their international careers were effectively over long before the tour had even begun, having not played for New Zealand for between 2 and 5 years beforehand.

-John Mills had never been capped at test level before the tour, and retired from both domestic and international rugby at the end of the season anyway, while Dave Loveridge and Jock Hobbs, both of whom had previously been capped internationally, similarly retired from all rugby at the end of the 1986 season owing to a knee injury and a series of concussions respectively.

-Not being able to play in the official jersey, the team wore a black uniform, with bands of gold in honour of the tour sponsor, the South African Yellow Pages, who also covered the stay expenses for the team.
-The emblem consisted of a gold background with a green oval in which an upright silver fern accompanied by a Springbok appeared.
+Not being able to play in the official jersey, the team wore a black uniform (supplied by Adidas), with bands of gold in honour of the tour sponsor, the South African Yellow Pages, who also covered the stay expenses for the team.
+The emblem consisted of a gold background (shaped as a top view of the Ellis Park) with a green oval in which an upright silver fern accompanied by a Springbok appeared.